On April 18, 2012, Pat Summitt was named the Women's Basketball Head Coach Emeritus, a permanent title for the legendary coach.

-Her players speak of the opportunities afforded them later in life with a degree in life lessons from Summitt and a diploma from Tennessee.
+Her former players speak of the opportunities afforded them later in life with a degree in life lessons from Summitt and a diploma from Tennessee.
 And, of course, there is the incredible graduation rate of her players and the successes they have garnered in life long after their playing days were over at Tennessee.
 Every Lady Vol who completed her eligibility at UT under her watch received her degree.
 Summitt instilled a pattern of success in her players and constantly challenged them to reach their potential as a student and an athlete.

 She Gives Back

 In August 2008, Summitt committed $600,000 to the University of Tennessee.
 The donation to The Campaign for Tennessee was split between the University of Tennessee at Knoxville and Martin to support the women's basketball programs on each campus.
-It includes a $100,000 endowed scholarship for a Lady Vols basketball graduate assistant in honor of her parents Richard and Hazel Head with the hope that "this gift will afford other young women the same opportunities that I had as a graduate assistant."
+It included a $100,000 endowed scholarship for a Lady Vols basketball graduate assistant in honor of her parents Richard and Hazel Head with the hope that "this gift will afford other young women the same opportunities that I had as a graduate assistant."

 The Progression of the Winningest Coach

 It seemed only fitting that Summitt broke the most significant record in her coaching career - 1,000 career wins - against long-time foe coach Andy Landers and his Georgia Lady Bulldogs in a Southeastern Conference regular season clash at home on "The Summitt."
 UT's skipper had been imploring the youngest team in her tenure to play a 40-minute game, and her squad responded with the 73-43 victory on Feb.
 5, 2009.
 One-hundred and twenty wins earlier, on March 22, 2005, in Knoxville, Tenn., she led her Lady Vols past Purdue, 75-54, in the second round of the NCAA Tournament.
-The victory was the 880th of her coaching career, moving her past the legendary Dean Smith of North Carolina (879 victories) as the all-time winningest coach in NCAA history.
+The victory was the 880th of her coaching career, moving her past the legendary Dean Smith of North Carolina (879 victories) as the all-time winningest coach in NCAA history at the time.

 Summitt earned her most recent 100 wins (900-1,000) in a span of just three years and 17 days.
 Her fastest 100-win total occurred between victories No. 500 and No. 600, which she achieved in only three years and two days.
 Her toughest set of 100 wins?
 Victories 200-300 took five years and 32 days to collect.